Psychologie und Schule: Context

-After finishing his banking apprenticeship, Otto Lipmann studied philosophy and psychology from 1899-1904 in Munich, Berlin, and Wroclaw.
+After finishing his banking apprenticeship, Otto Lipmann studied philosophy and psychology from 1899 to 1904 in Munich, Berlin, and Wroclaw.
 In 1906, he founded the Institute for Applied Psychology and collective psychological research in Berlin together with William Stern and took over the sole management in 1916.
-Together with Stern, he founded the Zeitschrift für Angewandte Psychologie (English: Journal of Applied Psychology) from 1906-1933, in which he published articles about applied psychology and educational psychology.
+Together with Stern, he founded the Zeitschrift für Angewandte Psychologie (English: Journal of Applied Psychology) from 1906 to 1933, in which he published articles about applied psychology and educational psychology.
 Lipmann's focus on work and educational psychology was also present in multiple books he published before 1920, the publication year of Psychologie und Schule.
 Examples of those are Grundriss der Psychologie für Pädagogen (English: Outline of Psychology for Educators) in 1909, Forschung und Unterricht in der Jugendkunde (English: Research and teaching in youth studies) that he wrote together with William Stern in 1912, as well as Schriften zur Psychologie der Berufseignung und des Wirtschaftslebens (English: Writings on the psychology of professional aptitude and economic life), a journal he wrote together with Stern from 1918 until 1933.
 With those publications, Lipmann contributed to advances in the field of applied psychology.
 His book Psychologie für Lehrer (English: Psychology for teachers) which he published in the same year as Psychologie und Schule deals with the outcomes of psychology that are relevant for teachers in the economical system.
 Lipmann declares those two books as supplementing each other by expanding the reader's knowledge.